- Choice of EcoBoost, V-6 power

 On any model where it's fitted, the optional Sony sound system sits behind a glossy black panel on the center stack, and lends some high-end audio look to the design.
 MyFord Touch does the same, with its bright LCD glow.

-Above all these versions, the Edge Sport offers a 3.7-liter V-6 with 305 horsepower, the same as it does in the Mustang pony car.
+Above either of these powertrains, there's the Edge Sport, which slots a 3.7-liter V-6 with 305 horsepower under the Edge's hood.
+It's pretty much the same engine as the one in the base Mustang pony car.
 With paddle shifters, it's the straight-line runner of the group, but fuel economy drops a lot, especially with all-wheel drive.

 Overall, the Edge handles decently well, with improvements in steering feel and ride quality.
 It's more reassuring and buttoned-down than sport-utes like the Expedition, but just can't respond like a sports sedan, with its height and weight.
 Even the 22-inch wheels on the Sport model don't generate much excitement, though they don't impact the car's generally well-damped ride much.